Mouse Acceleration on a Mac – What it is and How to Adjust or Disable it

 Why do people dislike mouse acceleration?

 Many new Mac users aren’t used to mouse acceleration, or the higher curve that Mac OS X’s acceleration provides compared to Windows.
 Mouse acceleration can cause a loss of cursor precision, particularly when trying to draw with the cursor in certain applications, or more commonly in gaming.
-The most common mouse acceleration complaints come from the gaming world, where the acceleration curve can lead to unanticipated mouse movements in games like Team Fortress 2 and Starcraft 2.
+The most common mouse acceleration complaints come from the gaming world, where the acceleration curve can lead to unanticipated mouse movements in games like Team Fortress 2 and Starcraft 2, amongst many others.

 Personally I don’t mind mouse acceleration at all, but I have used Macs for a long time so the curve does not feel foreign to me.
 Many Mac switchers from the Windows world come to Mac OS X and find the cursor feels funny and more responsive, these are generally the people who would want to tweak the curve or disable the feature.
 For the record, mouse acceleration does exist in Windows it’s just at a different threshold and sensitivity.